cncf/tag-security/assessments/projects/coredns/self-assessment.md

 # CoreDNS Self-assessment
-Authors: Tom Zhang, Rohit Chaudhari, Maryam Mohagheghi, Vamshi Madineni

-Contributors/Reviewers: Pranava Kumar Vemula (@Rana-KV).

-This document evaluates the design goals for [CoreDNS](https://coredns.io/) as provides a security assessment of the software.
+This document evaluates the design goals for the CoreDNS CNCF project and provides a security assessment of its software.
+The authors of this document are Tom Zhang, Rohit Chaudhari, Maryam Mohagheghi,  and Vamshi Madineni.

 ## Table of contents